gfx687/notes-snippets/README.md

-Repo for dumping long code snippets to later referencing them in my notes
+Repo for dumping long code snippets to later referencing in my notes